tiurzm/Unit-4-Game/README.md

 # Crystals Collector

-This is a Crystals Collector game applicatio, built using HTML, CSS and jQuery.
+This is a Crystals Collector game applicatin, built using HTML, CSS and jQuery.

 Game's link : https://tiurzm.github.io/Unit-4-Game/